hpc-carpentry/tuning_lammps/_episodes/08-kokkos-gpu.md

   > run		500
   > ~~~
   {: .input}

-  Run this input using the same identical Kokkos setting: `-k on g 4 -sf kk -pk kokkos newton off neigh full comm device cuda/aware off`, and with identical number of GPU and MPI tasks as you did for the task 1.
   4. Again, measure the performance of this run in units of *timesteps/s*.
   5. Comapre between the performance of these two runs and comment on your observations.